dildeolupbiten/TkAstroDb/README.md

 ![img9](https://user-images.githubusercontent.com/29302909/96897416-3cf15c00-1497-11eb-96f9-7189e6ba6f09.png)

-The left frame is for including the categories whereas the right frame for ignoring the categories.
-For example suppose a user wants to create a control group for the **Cancer** category that include **Non-Cancer** records, the user could select the **Cancer** category from the right frame to be ignored.
+The left frame is for including the categories whereas the right frame is for ignoring the categories.
+For example suppose a user wants to create a control group for the **Cancer** category that includes **Non-Cancer** records, the user could select the **Cancer** category from the right frame to be ignored.
 Note that all selected categories should be added before pressing the **Apply** button.

 **8.** Users could select the [Rodden Ratings](https://www.google.com/search?&q=rodden+rating) they want to include, thus only the records that have the selected Rodden Ratings would be inserted to the treeview.
 If users click the **Select** button near the **Rodden Rating**, a window as below would open.

 ![img10](https://user-images.githubusercontent.com/29302909/96898559-88583a00-1498-11eb-948e-6327ea3905f9.png)

-**9.** After selected the **Categories** and **Rodden Ratings**, users should click the **Display** button to insert the filtered records to the treeview.
-The inserting process may take time depending on the selected categories and the selected rodden ratings.
-After the inserting process is completed, users should receive an information message as below.
+**9.** After selected the **Categories** and the **Rodden Ratings**, users should click the **Display** button to insert the filtered records to the treeview.
+The insertion process may take time depending on the selected categories and the selected rodden ratings.
+After the insertion process is completed, users should receive an information message as below.

 ![img11](https://user-images.githubusercontent.com/29302909/96899042-146a6180-1499-11eb-8e7e-8236f53cc4ea.png)

-Users could also filter the records using the checkbuttons which can be seen on the main window.
+Users could also filter the records using the checkbuttons which could be seen on the main window.

 **10.** If users click the **Export** menu cascade after the records are inserted to the treeview, users could export the links, the latitude and year frequencies of the records.
 The files would be created in the main directory.
 And it's recommended to move these files to the folder that would be created after completed the process of finding the observed values.